Nikolaj Majorov: 2020–2021 season

-2021–2022 season
+2021–2022 season: Beijing Olympics

 Debuting at the 2021 Finlandia Trophy, Majorov finished fourth in the short program but fell to seventeenth overall after finishing twenty-second in the free skate.
 In later Challenger appearances, he finished fourteenth at the 2021 Warsaw Cup, but withdrew from the 2021 Golden Spin of Zagreb.

 After winning a silver medal at the NRW Trophy, Majorov was assigned to compete at the 2022 European Championships, but was forced to withdraw after testing positive for COVID-19.
 Days later it was announced that the Swedish Olympic Committee had decided to allow both Majorov and Josefin Taljegård to take up the Olympic berths they had earned at the previous World Championships.
 Majorov said that on hearing the news, "I could not believe it, it became so unreal.
 That reality became what I wanted, my dream came true."
 Competing in the Olympic men's event, he placed twentieth in the short program, qualifying to the free skate.
 He finished twenty-first overall.
 He was nineteenth at the 2022 World Championships to end the season.

 2022–2023 season

 Majorov competed in two Challenger events to begin the season, finishing seventh at the 2022 Finlandia Trophy and eighth at the 2022 Ice Challenge.
 He then made his Grand Prix debut at the 2022 Grand Prix of Espoo, placing sixth.

 Following the end of the season, Majorov announced his plans to represent Sweden in ice dance due to a back injury worsened by jumping.
-He partnered with Milla Ruud Reitan, and they began training in Oberstdorf, Germany under Rostislav Sinicyn and Natalia Karamysheva.
+It was subsequently reported that he had partnered up with Norwegian-born ice dancer, Milla Ruud Reitan, and that the team would train in Oberstdorf, Germany under Rostislav Sinicyn and Natalia Karamysheva.